Dr. Charles M. Geschke

 Managing director and head of funds for Comcast Ventures and senior vice president of Comcast Corporation

-Amy Banse serves as managing director and head of funds, Comcast Ventures and senior vice president, Comcast Corporation.
-Prior to this role, she was president of Comcast Interactive Media (CIM), a division of Comcast responsible for developing Comcast’s online strategy and operating Comcast’s digital properties, including Fandango, Xfinity.com and Xfinitytv.com.
-Banse joined Comcast in 1991 and spent the early part of her career at Comcast overseeing the development of the company's cable network portfolio.
-She holds a bachelor of arts degree from Harvard and a juris doctor from Temple University School of Law.
+Amy Banse serves as managing director and head of funds, Comcast Ventures, and senior vice president, Comcast Corporation.
+Prior to this role, she was president of Comcast Interactive Media (CIM), a division of Comcast responsible for developing Comcast’s online strategy and operating Comcast’s digital properties, including Fandango, Xfinity.com, and Xfinitytv.com.
+Banse joined Comcast in 1991 and spent the early part of her career at Comcast overseeing the development of the company’s cable network portfolio.
+She serves on the board of directors of The Clorox Company, a multinational manufacturer and marketer of consumer and professional products.
+Banse holds a bachelor of arts degree from Harvard and a juris doctor from Temple University School of Law.

 Edward W. Barnholt

 Retired chairman, president, and chief executive officer of Agilent Technologies